Who We Are

-Web of Change was founded in 2001 to help connect people and organizations working at the intersection of technology and social change.
+Web of Change was founded in 2001 to help connect people and organizations working at the frontiers of technology and social change.
 Our core values are "innovation, collaboration, and transformation" and, like our community, we aim to be the change we wish to see in the world.

 The idea then, as it is now, was to:

-• provide leadership and whole person support to future leaders
+• Provide leadership and whole person support to future leaders

 Model